ajthorne/book-nook/README.md

 ##[Book Nook Live Site](http://booknook.surge.sh/)

 ###Basic Features
+1. User Authentication
-1. User Profiles -
+2. User Profiles -
   - Keep a digital library of books you've read.
   - Create posts/updates to let your friends know what you're reading or ask for recommendations
   - 'I Heart You!': Special emojis to denote your favorites

-2. Book Searches -
+3. Book Searches -
   - Explore the extensive library of books to find new exciting things to read
   - Add books to your digital library to show other users what you've read

-3. Building a Community -
+4. Building a Community -
   - Connect with other teens who love the same book you do.
 Follow them, view or comment on their profile.

 ###MVP